Joint (geology): Systematic

-Systematic joints are planar, parallel, joints that can be traced for some distance, and occur at regularly, evenly spaced distances on the order centimeters, meters, tens of meters, or even hundreds of meters.
+Systematic joints are planar, parallel, joints that can be traced for some distance, and occur at regularly, evenly spaced distances on the order of centimeters, meters, tens of meters, or even hundreds of meters.
 As a result, they occur as families of joints that form recognizable joint sets.
 Typically, exposures or outcrops within a given area or region of study contains two or more sets of systematic joints, each with its own distinctive properties such as orientation and spacing, that intersect to form well-defined joint systems.

 Based upon the angle at which joint sets of systematic joints intersect to form a joint system, systematic joints can be subdivided into conjugate and orthogonal joint sets.
-The angles at which joint sets within a joint system commonly intersect is called by structural geologists as the dihedral angles.
+The angles at which joint sets within a joint system commonly intersect are called dihedral angles by structural geologists.
 When the dihedral angles are nearly 90° within a joint system, the joint sets are known as orthogonal joint sets.
 When the dihedral angles are from 30 to 60° within a joint system, the joint sets are known as conjugate joint sets.